Farva42/KlackEnder-Probe/Rev_2/Readme.md

 KlackEnder Probe - **Simple, fast and cheap!**

 Adaptation of the [Klicky](https://github.com/jlas1/Klicky-Probe)/[Quickdraw](https://github.com/Annex-Engineering/Quickdraw_Probe) Probe for the Ender 3 and comparable         Creality printers.
 The probe is compatible with all printers that use the X plate of the Ender 3.
 The cost of the probe is <5€, of which the switch is the most expensive part.
 The probe is compatible with **Marlin and Klipper**.
 Both firmwares work with the G29 command, the docking is done automatically by the printer, it couldn't be easier!
 Both    firmwares add a KlackEnder menu to the display that can be used to dock and undock the Probe.
-The Bed-Mesh can be created via the custom menu, via the default formware settings or with G29. **Important note: You have to set the offset to the z limit switch, not to the probe!
-The printer calculates the first layer from the z endstops position and the probed mesh!**
+The Bed-Mesh can be created via the custom menu, via the default firmware settings or with G29.

+**With the Rev2 you can replace the stock limit switch with the probe.
+This means you don't need an additional endstop port like for the Rev1.**

 ### Quick Overwiew:
 - Compatible with Marlin and Klipper.
 Firmware is provided.